 The annual average ROM ore requirements are 3.4Mtpy, which produces an average saleable SOP product of roughly 230,000t and 524,000t of sulfuric acid over the life of the project.
 SOP production varies from 132,400t to 277,000t while sulfuric acid ranges from 288,400t to 626,000t over the 46 year project life.
-Pre-production cash outflow totals roughly \$458M over a three year project execution and construction period.
+Pre-production cash outflow totals roughly \$456M over the project execution and construction period.
 Cashflow turns positive during year 1 and payback occurs during year 5 (2024), which is approximately 8 years after initial investment.
-Cashflow after payback averages \$81M per year for a total net cash flow of \$3.3 billion over the project life.
-The summary of cash flow for the project is presented in Table 1.18 in 2016 dollars and inflated dollars using an inflation rate of 2.0% beginning in Year 2 (2021).
+Cashflow after payback averages \$82M per year for a total net cash flow of \$3.4 billion over the project life.
+The summary of cash flow for the project is presented in Table 1.19 in 2016 dollars and inflated dollars using an inflation rate of 2.0% beginning in Year 2 (2021).